 As many cosmetic procedures are either not available for funding by the NHS, or where funding is available, but due to lengthy waiting lists, patients may choose to refer themselves directly to a private clinic.
 As a result, obtaining proof of a GP referral is unlikely.
 Although the absence of a GP referral is not conclusive, HMRC will then look more closely at other medical records available to determine whether the procedure has been carried out for purely for cosmetic reasons.
 Where further medical notes are limited HMRC are likely to take the view that VAT should have been charged on the cosmetic procedures.

-There have been several cases heard by the VAT Tribunal over the last year, where HMRC have been successful in arguing that certain procedures are cosmetic and therefore should attract VAT.
-To date these cases have considered the VAT treatment of laser treatments, botox injections and other fillers and skin treatments.
+There have been several cases heard by the VAT Tribunal over the last couple of years, where HMRC have been successful in arguing that certain procedures are cosmetic and therefore should attract VAT.
+To date these cases have considered the VAT treatment of hair transplants, laser treatments, Botox injections and other fillers and skin treatments.
 However, we are aware that HMRC are also challenging the VAT treatment of many invasive procedures which require both a surgeon and an anaesthetist to be present.

-As HMRC have stated that each case should be considered on its individual merits, the impact of this is that certain procedures will be exempt from VAT, and in some cases an identical procedure, carried out on a different individual for different reasons may attract VAT.
+HMRC have stated that each case should be considered on its individual merits.
+The impact of this is that certain procedures will be exempt from VAT, and in some cases an identical procedure, carried out on a different individual for different reasons may attract VAT.
 This point should be considered when drafting marketing material, for example, a website listing various procedures and the respective pricing.

 Consideration should also be given to the documentation which is currently completed to establish whether this accurately reflects and provides sufficient detail to show that the procedure should be treated as exempt healthcare, rather than the procedure being carried out for cosmetic reasons.

-We recommend that providers review their current position to establish whether they feel comfortable that where VAT exemption is being applied and they have the necessary documentation in place to support this, should this position be challenged by HMRC.
+We would recommend that providers review their current position to establish whether they feel comfortable that where VAT exemption is being applied, they have the necessary documentation in place to support this, should this position be challenged by HMRC.

 If you would like to discuss this further, please contact Robert Marchant, or your usual Crowe contact.